joshuaharry/eco/README.md

 results more straightforward.
 These instructions are called strategies and are currently configured via JSON files; you can place them into ~/.eco for your convenience.

+If you want to write your own strategies, the types of the JSON files are specified in `src/language.ts`; they are validated at runtime using `ajv`.